 The two common methods of subordination are contractual subordination and intercreditor arrangements.

-Please see 7.5 Risk Areas for Lenders regarding survivorship of subordination agreements following insolvency.
+Please see 7.5 Risk Areas for Lenders regarding the survivorship of subordination agreements following insolvency.

 Registering a mortgage over movable assets under the Pledge Law would make the security effective against third parties and priority would be determined from the date of registration, unless the parties agree otherwise.